nypeach/garden_journal/PROMPT.md

      * 🆕 Add Feature Y
        * Sub-detail 1
 ```
-- **IMPORTANT:** When the user asks you to update PROMPT.md or any other file, FIRST tell them in the chat what you changed (list the specific changes), THEN provide the updated file so they can verify the changes match what you said.
+- **IMPORTANT:** Sometimes the artifact doesn't seem to get updated.
+When the user asks you to update PROMPT.md or any other file, FIRST tell them in the chat what you changed (list the specific changes), THEN provide the updated file so they can verify the changes match what you said.
+- **IMPORTANT:** Only make changes that are explicitly requested - do not modify code, templates, or documentation beyond what is asked
+- **IMPORTANT:** If you ask the user a question, WAIT for their answer before generating any code, artifacts, or making changes.
+Do not assume an answer. **This includes questions about proposed changes during multi-issue workflows - get clarity BEFORE updating artifacts.**